 Brugada syndrome might be the cause of a fatal cardiac arrest in some people whose death could not be fully explained.

 What causes Brugada syndrome?

-Your heartbeat is controlled by small electrical signals, which ensure blood is pumped through your heart effectively.
+The heartbeat is controlled by small electrical signals, which ensure blood is pumped through the heart effectively.
 In healthy people, most of the time the heart beats regularly.

-Brugada syndrome disturbs this electrical rhythm, so your heart can beat either irregularly or regularly but very fast.
+Brugada syndrome disturbs this electrical rhythm, so the heart can beat either irregularly or regularly but very fast.
 This is known as an arrhythmia.

 Brugada syndrome usually occurs when a faulty gene is passed on from a parent to their child.
 If you have Brugada syndrome, you have a 1 in 2 chance of passing the gene on to any of your children.